LucasDelfino92/morrowindsharp/setup.md

 - MO2 will prompt you to give the installed mod a name.
 I suggest renaming it to **Correct UV Rocks**.
 Click **OK**.
 - The mod will appear in the left pane.
 Check the box next to it to finish installation.

-### Creating separators in Mod Organizer 2
+### Creating a separator in Mod Organizer 2

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
-We will create our first separator for the upcoming **MGE XE** section.
+We will create a separator for the upcoming **MGE XE** section.

-- Right click on the empty space on the mod order window, below *Overwrite*, and click **Create Separator**.
+- Right click on the empty space on the left pane, below *Overwrite*, and click **Create Separator**.
 - Name it **MGE XE** and click **OK**.

-This will create a separator which you can move up and down in the left window, but for the sake of this guide keep it below the Morrowind expansions, like so:

-- DLC: Tribunal
-- DLC: Bloodmoon
-- **MGE XE**
+- Click and drag the separator under both expansions.

 ## MGE XE